About our program

 2) Develop, apply, and test evaluation approaches and methods for transdisciplinary research, building on emerging ideas as well as theoretical and practical experience in related fields;

-3) Analysis and evaluation of selected livelihoods, community resilience, and sustainability research projects/programs; and
+3) Analyse and evaluate selected livelihoods, community resilience, and sustainability research projects/programs; and

 4) Recommend improved approaches and methods for transdisciplinary research evaluation and impact assessment.